SkafteNicki/dtu_mlops/s8_monitoring/data_drifting.md

             return data
         ```

-6. Evidently by default only supports structured data e.g. tabular data (so does nearly every other framework).
+6. Evidently by default only supports structured data, e.g., tabular data (so does nearly every other framework).
 Thus,
     the question then becomes how we can extend unstructured data such as images or text?
 The solution is to extract
-    structured features from the data which we then can run the analysis on.
+    structured features from the data which we can then run the analysis on.

     1. For images the simple solution would be to flatten the images and consider each pixel a feature,
-        however this does not work in practice because changes in the individual pixels does not really tell anything
+        however this does not work in practice because changes in the individual pixels do not really tell us anything
         about the image.
-Instead, we should derive some feature such as:
+Instead, we should derive some features such as:

         * Average brightness
         * Contrast of an image
         * Image sharpness
         * ...

         These are all numbers that can make up a feature vector for a given image.
-Try out doing this yourself, for
+Try doing this yourself, for
-        example by extracting such features from MNIST and FashionMNIST datasets, and check if you can detect a drift
+        example by extracting such features from the MNIST and FashionMNIST datasets, and check if you can detect a drift
         between the two sets.

         ??? success "Solution"